 Before we left, many thanks were said to the caretaker, for allowing us to see this wonderful place.
 Don't think I've seen anything quite like it.

 We returned to Whangarei, just in time for the beginning of the good weather.
-That summer, we had highs of 30, and through a hole in the ozone, the unobstructed new zealand sun burned our skin if exposed without protection.
-Whangarei resembled the city of Sidney on Vancouver Island, small, but with everything near, just a short walk away.
+That summer, we had highs of 30, and through a hole in the ozone, the unobstructed New Zealand sun burned our skin if exposed without protection.
+Whangarei resembled the city of Sidney on Vancouver Island, small, but with everything nearby, just a short walk away.
 Also conveniently near, was a complex network of forest walks.
-We could walk 10 minutes and arrive in Mair park, and another 30 minutes would take us to a waterfall, and tall Kauri trees.
+We could walk 10 minutes and arrive in Mair Park, and another 30 minutes would take us to a waterfall, and tall Kauri trees.

 We walked in silence, listening to the song of the Tuis, clicks, cackles, timber-like creaks, and other sounds unheard by human ears, beyond our register.

-Much of the places we've been in New Zealand, have left a lasting impression on us.
-From the sulphuric mud pools of Rotorua, to Tauranga's towering, mount Maunganui.
+Much of the places we've been to in New Zealand have left a lasting impression on us.
+From the sulphuric mud pools of Rotorua, to Tauranga's towering, Mount Maunganui.
 The Te papa museum in Wellington, and the giant soldiers of Gallipoli, left a lasting lump in my throat.